chargebee/chargebee-react-native/README.md

 }
 ```

 The above function will handle the purchase against Apple App Store or Google Play Store and send the in-app purchase receipt for server-side receipt verification to your Chargebee account.
-Use the Subscription ID returned by the above function to check for Subscription status on Chargebee and confirm the access - granted or denied.
+Use the Subscription ID returned by the above function to check for Subscription status on Chargebee and confirm the access - **_granted or denied_**.

 #### Get Subscription Status for Existing Subscribers using Query Parameters

-Use this method to check the subscription status of a subscriber who has already purchased the product.
+Use the method, `retrieveSubscriptions` to check the subscription status of a subscriber who has already purchased the product.

-Use SubscriptionsRequest - Subscription ID, Customer ID, or Status for checking the Subscription status on Chargebee and confirm the access - granted or denied.
+Use `SubscriptionsRequest` with query parameters- Subscription ID, Customer ID, or Status for checking the subscription status on Chargebee and confirming the access - **_granted or denied*_*.

 ```ts
 import Chargebee, { SubscriptionsRequest, Subscription } from '@chargebee/react-native-chargebee';